Ivermectin For Cats - Dosage

 Ivermectin for kittens

 Lastly, before administering ivermectin for kittens, you should consult a veterinarian.
-An overdose of ivermectin in kittens is incredibly dangerous, in the same way that you shouldn’t offer this antiparasitic drugs to cats who are allergic to it.
+An overdose of ivermectin in kittens is incredibly dangerous, in the same way that you shouldn’t offer this antiparasitic drug to cats who are allergic to it.
 Special precautions should also be taken when treating pregnant and/or lactating cats.
+In this regard, veterinarians may suggest alternative treatments that are safer for these sensitive groups.
+Understanding the unique health requirements of kittens is vital to ensuring their healthy development and growth.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.